wju-rebel/TENSmini-Firmware/README.md

 # TENSmini-Firmware

 Please use the provided .ioc file to create a new project in STM32CubeIDE.
 All functions are presented in main.c.

-THE FRIMWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.